aps831/workstation/README.md

 A bootstrapping script `bootstrap.sh` can be downloaded by running `wget -q -O bootstrap.sh https://github.com/aps831/workstation/raw/master/bootstrap.sh && chmod +x bootstrap.sh`.
 This script will install the dependencies needed to run Ansible.

 After migrating files and folders as per the instructions in [migration](MIGRATION.md), the restore, core and backup playbooks should be run.
-The `--ask-vault-pass` and `--extra-vars "@inventory/vaulted_vars/vault.yml"` should not be passed when running the restore playbook, as the vault password will not be accessible at the time of running.
 The following steps are then required:

 -   logout and back in again to pick up group membership defined the Docker and Virtualbox roles;
 -   configure Timeshift;